HelixNetwork/pendulum-sdk/packages/bundle/README.md

 # @helix/bundle

 Utilities for generating and signing bundles.
-A bundle in IOTA is an atomic set of transactions.
+A bundle in Helix is an atomic set of transactions.

 ## Installation